 “Lefebvre’s concept of heterotopia (radically different from that of Foucault) delineates liminal social spaces of possibility where “something different” is not only possible, but foundational for the defining of revolutionary trajectories.
 This “something different” does not necessarily arise out of a conscious plan, but more simply out of what people do, feel, sense, and come to articulate as they seek meaning in their daily lives.
 Such practices create heterotopic spaces all over the place.
 We do not have to wait upon the grand revolution to constitute such spaces… How else and where else can we come together to articulate our collective cries and demands?” ― David Harvey

-Climate change, global finance, the neoliberal state: today’s crises require action on the largest scales and yet within the most local circumstances.
-So engaging in local politics becomes a wide-ranging community affair, where making connections between people in the situations they exist necessarily occur along side regional to national institutions and processes.
+Climate change, global finance, the neoliberal state: today’s crises require action on the largest scale from the most local circumstances.
+Engaging in local politics thus becomes a wide-ranging community affair, where making connections between people in the situations they exist necessarily occur alongside regional to national institutions, systems and processes.

 In this series of posts I want to argue that, despite the need for massive changes in social organization, the more effective and important place to begin is – perhaps counter-intuitively – in our municipalities.
 It is through a rooted yet translocal approach to space, place and people that we can build sustainable regional patchworks capable of forcing elites and national-to-international institutions to respect the demands of diverse communities.
 In this, I am aligned with the notion of ‘radical municipalism’ as a project that takes direct operational control over the places where/within which we live, and allow us to inhabit the change we want to be in the world.